Streaming binary logs

 • namespace="ExampleNamespace" and name="LoggingDate" define the table's namespace and table name.

 • <Column name="Date" dataType="String" columnType="Partitioning"/> sets the column called Date as the partitioning column.
-This is the column used to determine the column partition value for each row.
+This column's value will be dynamically derived for each row.

-• The Validator section is explained in the later validation section.
+• The Validator section is explained in the validation section below.

 The function-based schema uses a function to determine the column partition value for each logged row.